tordj/WonderGUI/doc/guide/content/docs/widgets/widget_layout_fundamentals.md

 ![2-pane-packpanels](/docs/manual/2-pane-packpanels.png)

 Once we have divided the design into boxes like this, we can implement it with PackPanels.
 Each box will be implemented as a slot in a PackPanel.
-Since we shouldn't have any empty slots, we use a special dummy Widget for the empty areas called Filler.
+Since PackPanels can't have any empty slots, we use a special dummy Widget for the empty areas called Filler.

 However, there is one more thing we need to understand before we can implement it: How the space of a PackPanel is divided between the boxes it contains.